intelie/gitbook-drilling/collector/remote-control/apis/backlog-sync-api.md

 This feature allows you to create Backlog Sync requests via API.

 {% hint style="warning" %}
-This feature only supports WITSML protocol.
+This endpoint only supports WITSML protocol
 {% endhint %}

 ## Required information